TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 - Design motor driver circuit.
 - Design motor pcb.
-- Assemble motor pcbs.
+- Assemble motor PCBs.
-- Check which array configuration is best ( How many motors in array, in which places to be placed, what kind of depth to intensity mapping).
+- Check which array configuration is best ( How many motors are in an array, in which places to be placed, what kind of depth to intensity mapping).
 - Check if it is possible to understand the type of object using the sensor array. (we can use depth maps from other sources as well for testing this).
 - Figure depth resolution ( Can you understand two objects being n meters apart from each other).
-(These might all change depending on depth to intensity mapping, position of motors etc)
+(These might all change depending on depth to intensity mapping, the position of motors etc)

 ### Camera side

 - Find which camera to use.
 - Find where/ how it is convenient to place the camera.
 - Transmit camera data to PC.
 - Optimize depth estimation pipeline (model, processing, depth to motor intensity conversion etc) to run in real time.
-(What is the effect of different estimations per seconds on perceived accuracy?).
+(What is the effect of different estimations per second on perceived accuracy?).

 ### Combine the two

 - 3D print cases / parts for mounting electronic components.
-- Assemble glove.
+- Assemble the glove.
-- Transmit data serially (or wirelessly) between processing backend and haptic glove.
+- Transmit data serially (or wirelessly) between the processing backend and haptic glove.
 - Start user testing.

 ### Extension:

 - Make glove wireless.
-- Make glove battery powered.
+- Make glove battery-powered.
 - Try 3d reconstruction of space and handling VR objects

 ## 9. Related Work